Will My Stomach Be Flat After Fibroid Removal? (Types Of Fibroids & What Happens During Surgery)

 Share this article:

-You will likely lose some weight, especially around the stomach, if you’ve had fibroid removal surgery.
+If you’ve had fibroid removal surgery, you will likely lose some weight, especially around the stomach.
 However, it does depend on the size and quantity of fibroids removed during the surgery.
 It’s also important to note that a healthy diet and exercise play a significant part in getting a flat stomach, especially since the surgery results can take a few months to take effect.

 If you’ve had fibroids removed recently or are planning to get them removed, you may be excited that you could be losing some weight, especially in the stomach area.